Digital Media Mentors

 - A/V Edit suites with microphones and midi keyboards, Logic Pro, Garage Band, Pro Tools, & Audacity

-- Game dev tools (Unreal Engine, Unity, and Maya)
+- Game dev tools (Unreal Engine, Unity)

 - Photography and Video production